About Provident Life & Accident Insurance Company

 Unum seeks to achieve a competitive edge by providing group, individual, and voluntary workplace products that can be combined with other coverage to better integrate benefits for customers.
 The insurer has stayed ahead of the game in the disability market by sticking to conservative investment and growth strategies, primarily seeking to expand its group product offerings and its geographic presence through organic measures.

 Specific goals include securing new customers, investing in growth that meets new demands of the market, and expanding into new geographic areas and distribution channels.
 Acquisitions play a part in reaching these goals.
-For example, Unum plans to expand its presence in Europe by acquiring Polish insurer Pramerica Zycie.
+For example, Unum expanded its presence in Europe by acquiring Polish insurer Pramerica Zycie in 2018.

 The company has especially seen growth in its voluntary benefits products, which allow employees to purchase individual coverage products on a supplemental basis.
 Such options are increasingly important as economic difficulties put pressure on low and middle-income workers.
 Unum has also expanded its offering of services to help employers and government agencies manage costs, such as its leave management program, flexible corporate contribution programs, and wellness initiatives.

 While expanding in areas where the greatest market needs are seen, the firm also occasionally exits (or places into run-off) certain businesses where demand has slowed.

 Like most insurers, Unum's profit margins have been negatively impacted by ongoing low interest rates.
 To minimize those effects, the company is gradually increasing its investment activities around alternative assets.

 In 2018 Unum acquired Pramerica Zycie, a Polish life insurer, from Prudential Financial for an undisclosed amount.
 That deal allowed Unum to expand its European operations beyond the UK.

 Also in 2018 the company acquired dental health maintenance organization Jaimini Health, broadening its dental offerings, especially in California.